-For security purposes, avoid creating WordPress sites using the username “admin”.
+For security purposes, don’t set up WordPress sites using the user name “admin”.

-This is the default installation user name for WordPress and one of the leading causes of brute force attacks on the WordPress platform.
+This is the default installation username for WordPress and one of the first things hackers look for in WordPress sites.

-In this step-by-step tutorial for non-technical users, you will learn how to change the admin user name in WordPress from ‘admin’ to a more secure username.
+In this tutorial, we’ll show you how to change your admin username in WordPress from ‘admin’ to a more secure user name.

-The default WordPress user name admin is not recommended, as it creates a security risk to your WordPress site …
+The default WordPress username admin is not recommended, as it can out your WordPress site at risk of being hacked …

-There are several ways to access your “Profile” section after logging into your WordPress backend admin area:
+There are a number of ways to access your “Profile” section after logging into your WP site admin area:

-Click on the username, or the Edit link when hovering over the username with your mouse …
+Click either on the username, or click on the Edit link when hovering over the username with your mouse …

-Or, select Edit My Profile from the “Howdy, User” drop-down menu near the top-right hand corner of your Dashboard …
+Or, select Edit My Profile from the “Howdy, User” drop down menu at the top-right hand corner of your Dashboard …

-You can also visit your “Profile” page by selecting Users > Your Profile from the Dashboard side menu.
+You can also go to your “Profile” screen by selecting Users > Your Profile from your admin sidebar menu.

-What you will discover when you get into your Profile area, however, is that you can’t change your username from your Dashboard …
+What you will discover in the Profile area, however, is that you cannot change your user name from the admin section …

-So, how do you change this user name?
+So, how can you change the admin username?

 Change Admin Username By Creating A New Admin User

-If your username is “admin,” here’s the easiest way to change this without going into your server:
+If your user name is “admin,” here’s the easiest way to change the username without going into your server:

-Next, create a better user name, and assign the new user the role of “Administrator”.
-Save your changes to update your settings …
+Next, create a different username, and assign this new user account the role of “Administrator”.
+Remember to save your changes in order to update your settings …

 Log out of your WordPress admin area …